ElieSDK/Chatbot/README.md

 ## How to

-Simply by opening XXX.ipynb or using [Jupyter Nbviewer](https://nbviewer.org/github/ElieSDK/Chatbot/blob/main/ChatBot.ipynb)
+Simply by opening ChatBot.ipynb or using [Jupyter Nbviewer](https://nbviewer.org/github/ElieSDK/Chatbot/blob/main/ChatBot.ipynb)

 ----------------------------------------------------------------------------------------